Apress/db-performance-at-scale/References.md

 - [Load Balancing in ScyllaDB’s DynamoDB-Compatible API, Alternator](https://www.scylladb.com/2021/04/13/load-balancing-in-scylla-alternator/)

 ### Learn More
-- [Caching for Performance Masterclass](https://lp.scylladb.com/caching-performance-masterclass-ondemand-register) - Memcached maintaier dormando and Felipe Mendes explore a variety of caching options – how they’re architected, how that impacts their “sweet spot” and tradeoffs, as well as tips for working with them
+- [Caching for Performance Masterclass](https://lp.scylladb.com/caching-performance-masterclass-ondemand-register) - Memcached maintainer dormando and Felipe Mendes explore a variety of caching options – how they’re architected, how that impacts their “sweet spot” and tradeoffs, as well as tips for working with them

 ## Chapter 9 - Benchmarking
 - [How Optimizely (Safely) Maximizes Database Concurrency](https://www.youtube.com/watch?v=cSiVoX_nq1s)